Call (800) 255-5505 or (206) 297-2500

 Our Lifeline is a place to seek in-the-moment support for anyone touched by cancer, including patients, friends, families, or co-workers.
-Trained staff and volunteers are available to provide warm, non-judgmental listening, support, and information over the telephone at your convenience, Monday through Saturday, 9am-9pm.
+Trained staff and volunteers are available to provide warm, non-judgmental listening, support, and information over the telephone at your convenience, Monday through Friday, 9am-5pm.

 A cancer survivor once told Dr. Fran Lewis and her research group at the University of Washington that a cancer diagnosis “…was like a bomb dropping on our family.”
 Talking is a small thing, but it is often the best way to begin to sort out your feelings.
 Having someone available to listen is what we do best.

 Cancer Lifeline volunteers are ready to listen.
-They come to the Lifeline with over 40 hours of intensive training and they refresh that with monthly in-services.
+They come to the Lifeline with intensive training and they refresh that knowledge through in-services.
 They are caring and supportive listeners whether you are a recently diagnosed, in treatment, a survivor or the family member, friend or co-worker of someone living with cancer.

 We do not offer medical advice or information, but our volunteers can suggest other resources to supply that.
 We do offer emotional support and information about non-medical issues related to cancer.